|

 for this flute was gathered green from the ground at Discovery

-Lake, in San Marcos, CA after a winter storm toppled a Poplar tree
+Lake, in San Marcos, CA after a winter storm

 there.
-It will hopefully find a home with someone who
+It will hopefully find a home

-the simple, natural beauty of a branch and the sweet voice with which it can sing. ~ Jon Sherman
+appreciates the simple, natural beauty of a branch and

 Home Page About Dryad Flutes Available Flutes Gallery Quality Testimonials Green Branches On The Marsh Under the Oaks Butterfly Blue Schedule Living Lightly |